 What to look for in a property contract before you sign

-Purchasing or Selling property can be an overwhelming experience, particularly if it is your first residential transaction.
+Purchasing or Selling property contract, property lawyer can be an overwhelming experience, particularly if it is your first residential transaction.
 Even more daunting is being handed a contract from an agent and being asked to sign on the dotted line when a purchaser or seller has little or no experience in what to look for in a contract.

 We recommend in any case that your solicitor checks the contract prior to you signing.
 Even the smallest error on a contract can have short term or long term consequences and identifying any errors in the contract prior to signing can save you money in the long run and possibly avoid you losing out on the sale or purchase.

 Is my full name correct in the Contract?

 Carefully check that your FULL NAME, including any middle names, is written correctly on the contract.
 If your mortgage documents include your middle name, but the contract does not, your bank will request that the contract is amended.
 This can cause possible delays in obtaining finance or even settlement.
 In order to make any changes to a contract, authorization needs to be sought from the other party.
 This can take time.